An integrable deformed Landau-Lifshitz model with particle production?: Acknowledgments

 \section{Acknowledgments}

 We would like to thank G. Arutyunov, R. Borsato, L. Corcoran, S. Driezen, S. Frolov, B. Hoare, A. Holguin, R. Ruiz and A. Torrielli for interesting discussions.
+We would like to thank C. Paletta for pointing us the article \cite{FUCHSSTEINER1984387}.
 We also thank S. Driezen, R. Hernandez, R. Ruiz and A. Torrielli for useful comments on a draft of this manuscript.
 MdL was supported in part by SFI and the Royal Society for funding under grants UF160578, RGF$\backslash$ R1$\backslash$ 181011, RGF$\backslash$8EA$\backslash$180167 and RF$\backslash$ ERE$\backslash$ 210373.
 MdL is also supported by ERC-2022-CoG - FAIM 101088193.
 AF is supported by the SFI and the Royal Society under the grant number RFF$\backslash$EREF$\backslash$210373.
 JMNG is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe'' -- 390833306 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB-Geschäftszeichen 1624 – Projektnummer 506632645.
 AF thanks Lia for her permanent support.

 \begin{appendices}